 Four days, people.
 Four days without a shower.
 (It’s cool, calm your tits, I finally took one.
 Don’t call … I dunno, the Ghostbusters or whoever.)

 So I’m clean now.
 But I still feel just … really anxious.
-Like there’s a beehive in my chest, like a whole swarm of them will come shooting out of my mouth, all insistent and angry and totally out of my control.
+Like there’s a beehive in my chest, like a whole swarm of them will come shooting out of my mouth, all insistent and angry and totally out of control.

 And I’ll look stupid.
 It’s the worst, looking stupid.
 The very worst.